Terpe/my-website/README.md

 This is really awesome website

-Edit on example branch

-Now editing update-readme branch

-Another edit done locally on update-readme, the remotely
+Update made on master on Github before rebase